What is congenital diaphragmatic hernia (CDH) and where to find congenital diaphragmatic hernia treatment?

 However, this surgery is not an emergency and frequently it is delayed for several days or weeks until we are certain that your baby is in the best possible condition for surgery.

 There is a wide range of outcomes and prognosis for children with congenital diaphragmatic hernia.
 Nationally, babies with severe disease requiring ECMO only have about 50% survival, while babies with CDH that do not require ECMO have about 90% survival.
-Because of our expertise in caring for critically ill babies, Children’s MN overall CDH survival is 86%.
+Because of our expertise in caring for critically ill babies, the overall CDH survival at Children’s Minnesota is 86%.
 That includes a survival rate over 80% even for babies with severe CDH who require ECMO.

 Yes, because of all the potential issues associated with CDH, we have developed a comprehensive long term congenital diaphragmatic hernia treatment and follow up plan for our babies with CDH.
 Your baby’s long term follow up team will include a pediatrician to coordinate your babies overall care, a pulmonary (lung) specialist, a developmental specialist, and any other care giver your baby may require.